gustasvs/DiRT-RST/README.md

 # DiRT-RST
-Returning and upgrading my old NN model for DIRT rally game.
+Returning to my old NN model for DIRT rally game.
 This time experimenting with a model based on spatiotemporal transformer arhitecture.

+Also switching to pytorch for learning purposes :D